 Rosemary attended Kendall College of Art and Design in Grand Rapids, Michigan where she currently resides.
 She has merged her love of nature and art into The Story of Two, a website where she creates custom wedding jewelry.

 Besides her beautiful jewelry, she is also a contributing furniture designer for PieterVanTuyl.
-Her jewelry can be found online at her website as well as on Facebook at The Story of Two: Love Jewelry.
+Her jewelry can be found online at her website.

 JW Metal Arts